-5.6.
+5.7.
 Summary

-- Schema Matching is an active research area with lots of approaches - yearly competition: Ontology Alignment Evaluation Initiative (OAEI) - Quality of found correspondences depends on difficulty of problem - many approaches work fine for toy problems, but fail for larger schemas - hardly any commercial implementations of the methods - Thus it is essential to keep the domain expert in the loop. - Active Learning - learn from user feedback while searching for correspondences - Crowd Sourcing - mechanical turk - click log analysis of query results - DBpedia Mapping Wiki - Spread the manual integration effort over time - pay-as-you-go integration in data spaces (aka data lakes)
+- Schema Matching is an active research area with lots of approaches - yearly competitions: Ontology Alignment Evaluation Initiative (OAEI), SemTab - Quality of discovered correspondences depends on difficulty of problem - many approaches work fine for single tables, but fail for larger schemas - Thus, it is essential to keep the domain expert in the loop. - Active Learning - learn from user feedback while searching for correspondences - Crowd Sourcing - mechanical turk - DBpedia Mapping Wiki - click log analysis of query results - Spread the manual integration effort over time - pay-as-you-go integration in data lakes